jmars319/JAMARQ-Digital/content/case-studies/midway-music-hall/mmh-casestudy-short-public.md

 The system replaces manual workflows with clear, auditable processes while preserving full ownership of code and data.

+Proof of adoption arrived immediately: the very first reserved seating request hit the new system on Day 2 of launch.

 Stack: React, PHP, MySQL, Tailwind, Cloudflare
 Launch: December 2025